19 Old-Timey Ways to Call B.S.

 Another variation on an older word.
 Fa’doodle is British English from about 1670, according to the OED, while fahdoodle was recorded in New York as of the 1870s.
 Also related is the 19th century flapdoodle.

 “That’s a load of malolly!” you could say when you think somebody is full of it.
-Used in Georgia and Indiana.
-Variations include malollypop and molly.
+This term is used in Georgia and Indiana, and variations include malollypop and molly.

 Other meanings for this Maryland saying for rubbish or nonsense include “diarrhea” from 16th century British English and “fish offal” from 19th century U.S. whaling lingo, according to the OED.